ktorio/ktor-documentation/topics/client-webrtc.md

 On the web, this uses `navigator.mediaDevices.getUserMedia`.
 On Android, it uses the Camera2 API and you must request microphone/camera permissions manually.
 On iOS, it uses AVFoundation API and you should also request any permissions manually.
-The client will try to find the most suitable media device according to specified constraints or throw `WebRtcMedia.DeviceException`.
+The client will try to find the most suitable media device according to the specified constraints or throw `WebRtcMedia.DeviceException`.

 > `WebRtcClient`, `WebRtcPeerConnection`, `WebRtcMedia.Track` and other interfaces are `AutoCloseable`.
-> Don't forget to call `close()` method when you are done with an object.
+> Make sure to call the `close()` method to free resources when no longer needed.
 {style="note"}